ignatiusyap/weatherapp/README.md

 Current Weather Data.
 Only API that allows you to get data from different locations.
 Others are not used as they display the forecast.

+To start download the file and npm i followed by npm start